 The concept of Trans-European Networks (TENs) was conceived at the end of 1980s to connect european citizens.
-After breaking the boundaries for merchandize and money transfer, and unifying the financial market, it was not logical to plan the freedom of movement for products, persons and services, unless the multiple regions and national networks linking that market were properly designed using high quality and efficient infrastructure.
+After breaking the typical boundaries for merchandize transportation and financial market unification, it was not logical to plan the freedom of movement for products, persons and services, unless the multiple regions and national networks linking that market were properly designed using high quality and efficient infrastructure.

 Although in accordance with the principle of subsidiarity, European Union has not an exclusive competence for the construction of the described infrastructure, EU has a crucial contribution to the development of these networks, acting as a catalyst and providing financial support for general interest infrastructures.

 The plans for the Trans-European Networks will have a significant part not only in the successful unification of the market but also in the multinational economic growth and the creation of employment.
 The Treaty that have established European Union, created a solid legal foundation for the Trans-European Networks.